tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

 * TBD.

-### 0. Everyone Do: Delete Notebook Instance (5 mins)
+### 0. Instructor Do: Delete Notebook Instance (5 mins)

 Show students how to delete their SageMaker notebook instance so that no billing charges are incurred for it after class.

 * From the SageMaker console, use the left pane menu and visit: Notebook -> [Notebook instances](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances)

 * Select the the Notebook Instance (or follow this process for all) on the left circular dot.
 ![Notebook Instance list](Images/notebook-instance-list.png)

 * Once selected, click on the right `Actions` menu and select `Stop`.

 * Refresh the page and wait for the instance `Status` to change to `Stopped`.
 ![Notebook Instance actions](Images/notebook-instance-actions.png)

 * Select the instance again, click on `Actions` and select `Delete` then confirm delete.
 ![Notebook Instance delete](Images/notebook-confirm-delete.png)

 * At the end of the lesson, the notebook instances list should be empty and state: "There are currently no resources.", otherwise charges will be incurred for any remaining active instances.

-* Lastly, go to S3 https://s3.console.aws.amazon.com and remove the buckets created for the activity.
+* Lastly, go to S3 <https://s3.console.aws.amazon.com> and remove the buckets created for the activity.

 - - -